CoderChang/DLCourse_AS/README.md

 **[Option 1: Use Anaconda]:** The preferred approach for installing all the assignment dependencies is to use [Anaconda](https://www.continuum.io/downloads), which is a Python distribution that includes many of the most popular Python packages for science, math, engineering and data analysis.
 Once you install it you can skip all mentions of requirements and you’re ready to go directly to working on the assignment.

 **[Option 2: Manual install, virtual environment]:** If you’d like to (instead of Anaconda) go with a more manual and risky installation route you will likely want to create a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) for the project.
 If you choose not to use a virtual environment, it is up to you to make sure that all dependencies for the code are installed globally on your machine.

+Let's take assignment1 for example.
 To set up a virtual environment, run the following:

 ```bash
 cd assignment1